azat-co/fullstack-javascript/chapter1/chapter1.md

 Node.js is an open source, event-driven asynchronous I/O technology for building scalable and efficient web servers.
 Node.js consists of Google’s V8 JavaScript engine and a bunch of C++ modules.
 A cloud company Joyent (now acquired by Samsung) maintained Node.js in the beginning, but now the open-source Node foundation oversees it.

 The purpose and use of Node.js is to have non-blocking I/O which makes things faster.
 Non-blocking I/O is not new.
 It exists in NIO for Java, in Twisted for Python and in EventMachine for Ruby.
-The big difference is that in Node non-blocking I/O was built from the get-go and thus simple to use, while in other languages its a complex afterthought.
+The big difference is that in Node.js non-blocking I/O was built from the get-go and thus simple to use, while in other languages its a complex afterthought.

 Funny enough, JavaScript wasn't even the first language for Node.js.
-The JavaScript implementation of Node was the third one after attempts at using Ruby and C++ programming languages.
+The JavaScript implementation of Node.js was the third one after attempts at using Ruby and C++ programming languages.

 Node.js is not in itself a framework like Ruby on Rails; it's more comparable to the pair of PHP and Apache.
 I'll provide a list of the top Node.js frameworks in Chapter 6.